Jaspaul/laravel-rollout/readme.md

 #### Setting up a Cache

-Be sure to [enable the cache](https://laravel.com/docs/5.4/cache) for your Laravel application.
-This package uses the cache to store the rollout settings.
+If you intend to use cache to store the settings for rollout, be sure to [enable the cache](https://laravel.com/docs/5.4/cache) for your Laravel application.
+Note if you are using the cache, a cache clear during deployment will cause your rollout settings to be purged.
+If you require persistence for these settings use the option below.

 #### Setting up Persistent Storage

+This will allow you to have rollout settings be persisted even if you clear the application cache for every deployment.

 ##### Running the Migrations